-A research-based mobile game & companion workbook for teens to support their emotional & mental wellbeing
+A research-based mobile and web game with a companion workbook for teens, designed to support emotional and mental wellbeing.
+Created with youth, for youth.

 Based on Real World Evidence